secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Host and Port Scanning.md

 | `--disable-arp-ping` | Disables ARP ping. |
 | `-Pn` | Disables ICMP Echo requests. |

----

-We see in the last scan that `Nmap` sent two TCP packets with the SYN flag.
+-  We see in the last scan that `Nmap` sent two TCP packets with the SYN flag.
 By the duration (`2.06s`) of the scan, we can recognize that it took much longer than the previous ones (`~0.05s`).
 The case is different if the firewall rejects the packets.
 For this, we look at TCP port `445`, which is handled accordingly by such a rule of the firewall.

-Host and Port Scanning

 ```shell-session
 secmancer@htb[/htb]$ sudo nmap 10.129.2.28 -p 445 --packet-trace -n --disable-arp-ping -Pn